Unidata/netcdf-c/docs/file_format_specifications.md

 - _Netcdf4Dimid Holds a scalar H5T_NATIVE_INT that is the (zero-based) dimension ID for this dimension, needed when dimensions and coordinate variables are defined in different orders.
+- _NCProperties Holds provenance information about a file at the time it was created.
+It specifies the versions of the netCDF and HDF5 libraries used to create the file.

 \subsection user_defined_spec User-Defined Data Types